McGuinness Boulevard

 McGuinness Boulevard is a boulevard in Greenpoint, a neighborhood in the New York City borough of Brooklyn.
-It runs between Interstate 278 (Brooklyn-Queens Expressway) in the south and the Pulaski Bridge in the north, which connects to Queens and Jackson Avenue (NY 25A).
+It runs between Interstate 278 (Brooklyn-Queens Expressway) in the south and the Pulaski Bridge in the north, which connects Greenpoint to Long Island City, Queens and Jackson Avenue (NY 25A).
 South of Driggs Avenue, it is called McGuinness Boulevard South.

+History

-A major street going through Greenpoint, it was formerly known as Oakland Street, which went from Driggs Avenue to Newtown Creek.
-The road was widened considerably in 1954 after the Pulaski Bridge opened, replacing the Vernon Avenue Bridge to the west.
+McGuinness Boulevard was formerly known as Oakland Street, which went from Driggs Avenue to Newtown Creek.
+The road was widened considerably in 1954 to six lanes, with three lanes in each direction, after the Pulaski Bridge opened, which replaced the Vernon Avenue Bridge to the west.
 In 1964, it was renamed after former local Democratic alderman Peter McGuinness.